 - Multiple cold symptoms (runny nose, watering eyes, sore throat, persistent cough)

-- Sore throat (with swelling and/or white spots)
+- Sore throat (with red or white spots)

-You are required to provide proof of the following vaccinations before you are allowed to enroll your child in an Arizona school:
+You are required to provide proof that your child has received the following vaccinations before enrolling in an Arizona school:

-(MMR) Measles, Mumps & Rubella: 2 doses, with the 1st dose on/after 1st birthday, 2nd dose must be at least 1 month after 1st dose.
+Measles, Mumps & Rubella (MMR) - 2 doses.
+The first dose must have been given on or after the child's 1st birthday.
+The 2nd dose must be given at least 1 month after 1st dose was given.

-(HEP B) Hepatitis B: 3 doses, last dose must be after child is 24 weeks of age.
+Hepatitis B (Hep B) - 3 doses.
+The last dose must be after child is 24 weeks of age.

-Varicella (Chicken Pox): 1-2 doses.
-2nd dose is recommended, but required if 1st dose was given at 13 years old or older.
+Varicella (Chicken Pox) - 1-2 doses.
+Two doses are required if the 1st does was given when the child was 13 or older.

-Tdap Booster and Meningococcal vaccine (MV): Required for children entering 6th grade and above.
+Tdap Booster and Meningicoccal (MV) - Required for children entering 6th grade and above.

 Medications at School